 The University of Arizona is a public, land-grant institution of higher learning with a mission of service to both communities of knowledge and communities of practice.
-Located in the desert that links US to Mexico, our neighbor to the south and beyond, our global commitment is as much a matter of history and tradition as it is a mission.
-In the academic areas that have firmly rooted out reputation—environment, health, science and engineering, social sciences, law—the University has always looked outward across borders to the broader global community, and the MDP here at Arizona takes full advantage of the deep tradition of teaching, research and applied practice that has earned Arizona its international distinction.
+Located in the desert that links the US to Mexico, our global commitment is as much a mission as it is a matter of history and tradition.
+In the academic areas that have firmly rooted our reputation—environment, health, science and engineering, social sciences, law—the University has always looked outward across borders to the broader global community, and the MDP here at Arizona takes full advantage of the deep tradition of teaching, research and applied practice that has earned Arizona its international distinction.

 Our MDP is founded in the MDP Global Network, which envisions the development practitioner as a broadly-trained, multi-talented individual who combines a solid knowledge base with a skill set honed in the reality of field experience.
 At the same time, we feel that our MDP adds unique value with its distinct Arizona character.
 We are particularly keen on our partnerships with TANGO International, a highly-regarded development assistance firm located here in Tucson, and with the range of international institutions in Africa, Latin America, and Asia which participate in our program.